 There are regulatory considerations, too.
 Certain types of documents cannot be taken out of a secure office setting without running the risk of fines and lawsuits.
 And those fines can be hefty; the first two HIPAA fines imposed on hospitals totaled $5.3 million.

-Like RFID document tracking and controlled-access file cabinets, document imaging adds another level of security to your business.
-For WFH operations, document imaging keeps productivity high and risk low.
+Like RFID document tracking and controlled-access file cabinets, document digitization adds another level of security to your business.
+For WFH operations, document digitization keeps productivity high and risk low.

 Photo ©Photo Art Lucas / AdobeStock